| The

 faith.
 It keeps us from great disappointment when God does

 not answer our prayers the way we think he ought to.
+But

 I have found that one needs balance in one's spiritual life